“If you don’t go within, you go without”

 Only by having plenty of time with the minimum amount of distractions are you able to really go deep into yourself and process whatever has been coming up for you during the Ayahuasca ceremonies and plant “dietas”.
 Our minds/egos do not like to be observed and for this reason they constantly strive to keep us occupied/distracted at all times.
 You may possibly feel a little discomfort during the first couple of days but it soon passes and you will find that you will benefit enormously from the time spent in the beautiful Amazonian rainforest with nothing to do but go within and spend some quality time with yourself.

 Saying that, we also like to have a little fun and there are plenty of good books to read, board games, playing cards, a safe lake for swimming with a traditional wooden canoe to paddle around in and we also regularly take our guests on informative jungle walks.

 The bathrooms are stationed just a short distance from the Maloka and are modern, clean and comfortable with clean water and very good pressure for the showers.

 We provide clean sheets, blankets and towels on a regular basis.

-The dining area is simple and is also open-air as we have taken measures to ensure that there are very few mosquitoes or other biting insects in an acre-wide area of the centre.
+We have also taken measures to ensure that there are very few mosquitoes or other biting insects in an acre-wide area of the centre.
 We have chosen to do this so as to limit the possibility of our guests contracting malaria or dengue, thus making prophylactic medications unnecessary and at the same time, also allowing them to enjoy plenty of time outdoors without getting bothered by hundreds of hungry little bugs.